What steps you should take when your Fleabag marathon gets rudely interrupted.

 Some codes, like number 7031, you get when you’re using a specific browser (like Chrome).
 And for whatever reason, Prime Video and Chrome aren’t getting along that day.
 (It wouldn’t be the first time Amazon Prime and Google Chrome have made their differences our problem.)

 Try switching to a different browser, like Firefox or Safari.
 And no matter which browser you’re using, make sure it’s up to date.
 If you’ve pressed that “update later” button too many times on your software, your browser might not be up with the times anymore.

 Run a speed test

-Keep in mind that if you or your partner or kids or relatives or all of the above are working from home or stuck in the house, and you’re all trying to run Netflix, Hulu, and Prime Video (just in the background while you work, of course, we get it), then you’re probably going to have bandwidth issues.
+Keep in mind that if you or your partner or kids or relatives or all of the above are working from home or trying to relax, and you’re all trying to run Netflix, Hulu, and Prime Video, then you’re probably going to have bandwidth issues.

 If the real problem is that you need a better, faster internet plan in general, you can check out some of the speediest providers.

 Make sure the HDMI cable you’re using to connect your TV to your streaming device has the right compatibility.
 Your cable needs to work with either HDMI 1.4 or HDMI 2.2 (depending on if you want to stream regular ol’ high-definition content or if you’re going full 4K).

 If you have a full-on smart TV, then you can ditch your streaming device entirely and avoid any HDMI debacles.
 Just download the Prime Video app from your smart TV’s app store.

 Check your router

 If you still have that hand-me-down router you got from your friend six years ago, it might not be up to the task of streaming HD video.
 You can try moving the router to a better position or hardwiring the router to your TV or streaming device, but at the end of the day, you might just need a better one.